Plumbing Vent Piping Tips

-If the air temperature is 0F the water vapor traveling up the pipe can freeze right to the sides of the pipe.
+If the air temperature is cold enough outdoors, the water vapor traveling up the pipe can freeze right to the sides of the pipe.
 The ice buildup is the same temperature as the air temperature.

 Soon the vent pipe chokes off with ice.
 This happened to me here at my own home in New Hampshire the winter of 2015-16.
 I didn't build this house and the plumber just has a 3-inch vent pipe extending through the roof.
 It should have been 4 inches.

 Do I Need a Full-Sized Vent Pipe?

 Yes, full-sized vent pipes are a good idea.
 At least one of the primary 3, or 4-inch, drainage stacks should continue up and through the roof without changing the pipe size.
 Other smaller vent pipes from other fixtures can connect to this full-sized vent pipe.